kmeshavkin/weather-mood-radio/README.md

 # Known bugs
 * Volume slider is not fully stretched out
 * Track slider does not switch immediately after next song starts
-* When holding track slider, it jumps back every second
 * Title or artist can be too long, need to create animation for it

 # Features (highlights)